 A Composition and a Method for Preparing PLA with Improved Performance Characteristics

-There is a growing trend in the plastics industry towards utilizing sustainable materials and processes for polymer production.
-This trend is driven by social, political, economical, and environmental concerns motivating a desire to lessen dependency on petroleum-derived products.
-Polylactic acid (PLA) is growing rapidly in popularity as an alternative to petrochemical-based plastics.
+Polylactic acid (PLA) is an increasingly popular alternative to petrochemical-based plastics.
 It is biodegradable, thermoplastic, and derived from renewable resources.
 However, there are several major drawbacks associated with PLA, including low elongation at break, poor impact strength and heat deflection temperature.
 Plasticizers are used to overcome the brittleness of PLA, but plasticizers tend to leach out over time.
 Hence, there is a need for compositions and methods that will improve upon these limiting characteristics.
 Such improvements will broaden the use of PLA and hasten its displacement of petroleum-derived plastics.

 Description of Technology